akinsho/dotfiles/linux/setup.md

 # Linux Setup documenation

+Helpful Tips
+---

+To restore a buggered boot i.e. not booting into gui press `e` on when the grub screen appears and add `3` (with a space) to the line beginning with `linux` (has the boot options) and restart.
+The next restart will boot into the commandline so hopefully you can recover from your ("clever" tweaking)

+## Hardware (Distro: Manjaro - as of 2018) -
+### Dell XPS 15 (9570)
+* Make sure boot usb detects the SSD Drive switch boot option from `RAID ON` to `AHCPI` by opening up UEFI settings (`ctrl-F12` repeatedly on boot)
+* Disable Secure boot

 - Symlink `$DOTFILES/linux/.zshrc-Linux.zsh` to `~/.zshrc-Linux`.

   - N.B.
 This probably doesn't need to be symlinked or maybe each platform should have it's own `zshrc`.